alxmrs/website/src/blog/film-in-the-era-of-google-glass.md

 Augmented reality glasses, such as Google Glass, will usher in a new era of experimental, independent film.

 What if, for instance, a film had no pre-written script, director, or editor?
-Instead, just costumes, props, a setting, and highly skilled long-form improvisors, each equipped with Google Glasses.
+Instead, just costumes, props, a setting, and highly skilled long-form improvisers, each equipped with Google Glasses.
 They could reenact scenes from history or fantasy in whatever genre of their choosing.
 Protagonists would not even be chosen ahead of time: Actors would be told that there are no lead and non-lead roles; every character is as important as you make them.
 Acting troupes would be valued for their ability to imagine and implement stories as a team.